Celebrate50

 Heritage Map

 The land was acquired from the Ojibway in 1784.
 Founded in 1786, Thorold stands as a historic city within Ontario’s Niagara Region.
 It was named after Sir John Thorold, a British Parliament member known for his sympathy towards United Empire Loyalists.
 Thorold experienced significant growth with the opening of the Welland Canal in 1829, which connected Lake Ontario to Lake Erie, boosting trade and industry in the region.
 Industries such as milling, shipping, and manufacturing thrived, shaping Thorold’s early economy.
 As a result, it became a village in 1850, then grew to become a town in 1875.
 It would be one hundred years before Thorold incorporates into a City.
 In the meantime, the town would be introduced to a telephone, watch electricity light up a street railway and downtown street lights, and congregate in their new Town Hall at Chestnut Hall.
-Below is a timeline highlighting some interesting moments over the last 175 years.
+View a timeline below highlighting some interesting moments over the last 175 years >>>

 Timeline for City of Thorold